-I wanted to build a business that could support women during this important time for nutrition by providing reliable, evidenced-based information and guidance so that they could focus on the joy and beauty of pregnancy.
+I wanted to build a business that could support women during this important time for nutrition by providing reliable, evidence-based information and guidance so that they could focus on the joy and beauty of pregnancy.

 4) What are a few of the nutrition challenges women face during and after pregnancy?

 For many women, pregnancy often represents a departure from one’s “normal” eating habits.
-Body and hormonal changes, food symptoms and aversions can all complicate one’s ability to maintain a healthy diet.
+Body and hormonal changes, food symptoms, and aversions can all complicate one’s ability to maintain a healthy diet.
 During pregnancy I work with my clients to help increase the nutrient density of their meals and fit nutrition into their “new normal”.
 The postpartum period is uniquely challenging, especially because of societal pressures on new moms to immediately return to their pre-pregnancy body instead of allowing the body to properly heal.

 5) You also help women navigate fertility.
 Of the many things you tell women, do you have 3 tips you might suggest to help women think about supporting fertility with their food choices?

 - Quit sugar!
 In my opinion sugar is the #1 fertility sabotaging food.
-ALL sugar, even natural sugars can cause hormonal havoc so it is important to be conscious of even healthy sugar like fruit and limit it to 1 serving at a time, and no more than 3 servings in a day ( FYI 1 serving is only 1/2 a cup).
+ALL sugar, even natural sugars can wreak hormonal havoc so it is important to be conscious of even healthy sugar like fruit and limit it to 1 serving at a time, and no more than 3 servings in a day ( FYI 1 serving is only 1/2 a cup).

-- Eat more plants: Research shows that women who consume more plant based proteins have improved fertility.
-I like to have my clients consume at least one plant-based meal per day and focus on consuming eggs and fish over other animal based proteins.
+- Eat more plants: Research shows that women who consume more plant-based proteins have improved fertility.
+I like to have my clients consume at least one plant-based meal per day and focus on consuming eggs and fish over other animal-based proteins.

 6) We truly believe that fitness does not exist in a vacuum (especially during pregnancy!) and look for knowledgeable practitioners to refer our clients when they need support in other areas like nutrition.
 How could we as trainers help YOU do your job better with our clients?
 How might we work together?